Communicating Student Learning

 REVIEW OF SCHOOL PLAN

 The School Plan for Communicating Student Learning will be reviewed and amended as needed by the principal after consulting with staff and the School Advisory Council.
-This review will take place in conjunction with the annual updating of the School Improvement Plan

 FOR FURTHER INFORMATION